Chuniversiteit logomarkChuniversiteit.nl

 Lelystad Airport is kind of like a wish.com version of Berlin Brandenburg Airport, in the sense that it’s a complete waste of money.
 The airport was slated to open in 2022, but that date has since been postponed indefinitely.

 Fortunately, aviation museum slash theme park still offers plenty of reasons to visit.
-The museum boasts a large number of aeroplanes (some of which can be entered by visitors), and a few aviation-themed exhibits and rides.
+The museum boasts a large number of aircraft (some of which can be entered by visitors), and a few aviation-themed exhibits and rides.

 Curiously enough, Aviodrome is also home to the , which has a few exhibits in the building.